ramofabian/aws-bootcamp-cruddur-2023/journal/week5.md

 :white_check_mark: DONE.
 This part was hard to follow up, because I got lost in many parts of it.
 Although, I could make it :)

 #### Implementing get-conversation script
 To implement the Scan script, we have to create `get-conversation` python script and place it in `backend-flask/bin/ddb/patterns`.
-This script connects to dynamoDB, makes a query to get the info of some determinated message group ID within a determinated period of time and parses this information.
+This script connects to dynamoDB, makes a query to get the info of some message group ID within a determined period of time and parses this information.

 ```python
 #!/usr/bin/env python3